 - Different lenders may generate scores at different times (that means that the information retrieved may vary depending on the date of retrieval)

 - Different lending companies apply different scoring models

 Credit scores mostly range from 300 – 850 and anything that falls under the midrange category or lower than 300 makes it hard for you to qualify for a personal loan especially if you are looking to get one from a big bank or any other traditional lender.

-Note that, if your credit history is nil or very little, you may have no scores at all.
+Note that, if your credit history is nil or very little, you may have no scores at all and would need to look for a no credit check loan.
 Additionally, if your credit reports are filled with negative information, you might end up scoring too little.
 Some things that can negatively affect your credit scores include paying bills late, maxing out your credit cards, and having civil judgments against you.